streamr-dev/network/README.md

 ### Handling messages

-The second argument to `client.subscribe(streamId, callback, resendOptions)` is the callback function that will be called for each message as they arrive.
+The third argument to `client.subscribe(streamId, authKey, callback, resendOptions)` is the callback function that will be called for each message as they arrive.
 Its arguments are as follows:

 Argument | Description
 -------- | -----------